 Given that number, you may be surprised to learn that, unlike most Medicare Advantage plans, Original Medicare does not cover routine vision care.

 It does, however, cover medically necessary treatments that may improve or cure chronic eye conditions like glaucoma or cataracts.
 But you'll need to check with your doctor to see if your condition makes the cut.
 For example, Lasik surgery for vision correction is not considered a medical necessity, so it’s not covered by Medicare.

 A simple vision test is included in the “Welcome to Medicare” preventive visit.
 It’s covered by Medicare Part B, but it’s offered only once and within the first year of Part B coverage.

-Routine eye exams for eyeglasses or contact lenses are not covered.
+Medicare does not cover routine eye exams for eyeglasses or contact lenses.
 However, a yearly eye exam is covered by Medicare Part B for those living with diabetes and diabetic retinopathy.
 Eye exams for diagnostic purposes, such as testing for glaucoma or macular degeneration, may also be covered.

 You will have to pay 20% of the amount approved by Medicare for these services.
 Your Part B deductible will also apply.
 A copay will be charged if you get tested in a hospital outpatient setting.

 The simple answer is no: Medicare usually does not cover the cost of eyeglasses or contact lenses.
 However, if you need cataract surgery—during which an intraocular lens (IOL) is implanted—Medicare Part B will help cover the cost of one set of corrective lenses (either contacts or glasses).